 "I thought it was never rob a grave on All Hallow's Eve?"

 "Nope.
 All Saints' Day.
 See?"
 She gestured to herself.
 "I guess I have to go back.
 I'm really not supposed to be up and wandering around.
 But I wanted to thank you for, well, paying attention to me, I guess.
 It was very nice meeting you."

 She stood and collected her bouquet.
 Wallace stood up, meaning to show her to the door, but he hesitated, not wanting to get too close.
 She paused as well, looking at the floor and biting her lip.
 Then she said:

 "Can I...can I have a kiss?"

-She stood, but he caught her hand.
-It was cold and made him want to cry out, but he stopped himself.
+She stood but he caught her hand.
+It was cold and his skin crawled, but he didn't let go.

 "It's all right," she said.
 "I know you must be afraid of me.
 I mean, look at me."
 And she tried to cry again.
 Wallace felt his heart break.